Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

 operations on a supercomputer with a large parallel file system and you will find "Lustre best practices" pages on web sites of many large supercomputer centres.
 Some tips for regular users:

--   Any command that requests attributes if fairly expensive and should not be used in large directories.
+-   Any command that requests attributes is fairly expensive and should not be used in large directories.
 This holds even for something as trivial as `ls -l`.
     But it is even more so for commands as `du` that run recursively through attributes of lots of files.